10 Ways to Use Excess Okra from the Garden

 What to do with excess okra from the garden

 Okra lasts for about a week in the refrigerator, but then what?
 Our favorite way to eat okra is fried as we show in this post, but there are tons of other ways to eat it.
 Fried is definitely the most popular way around here.
+And for more ideas on other excess produce from the garden, click here.

 Eating raw okra